OpenApoc/Conceptis/README.md

 * adding Ufopaedia articles
   * (info, history, reports, guides, interrogation results, analytics from AI, human biochemistry...)
   * new reports from scientists, spies, market (other orgs), aliens, technics, methodics, roomors
-* New Categories
+* new Categories
   * (History, Analytics, Agents cases and missions...)
   * new reports dossier like at our agents and targeted individuals, ceos, enemy spies
 * adding any other picture of concept interface
   * (agent equipment concept, diplomacy interface concept, globe and solar system interface concept...)
 * each report will have feedbacks section where ppl can leave their opinion or idea for improvement
-* Also when user will add report he will subscribe for feedbacks at his report
+* also when user will add report he will subscribe for feedbacks at his report
-* User can subscribe at Home page for new reports additions at his email
+* user can subscribe at Home page for new reports additions at his email
 * there maybe will be likes and views counters

 This additions in future can be part of mods for OpenApoc that adds in game